bretsw/activity-monitoring/README.md

 the URL to your GitHub repository and the SHA-1 commit ID for your repository state.

-NOTE: The GitHub repository also contains the dataset for the assignment so you do not have to download the data separately.

 ### Loading and preprocessing the data

 Show any code that is needed to